Home

 (7) Macro management

-- Using a programme management based methodology that takes the wider view and addresses all of the key issues and aspects that otherwise get overlooked and are a direct cause of failure.
+- Using a programme management based methodology that takes the wider view and addresses all of those areas that so often get overlooked and thus become a contributory cause of failure.

 (8) Micro management